apeinot/incubator-nemo/report.md

 The refactoring itself is documented by the git log.

-## Lessons learned
+## Lessons learned in this assignment

 - We've learned that you can accomplish good refactoring even with some quite small changes.
-Our change was very small and simple, but still decreased code duplication quite a bit.
+Our change doesn't affect the whole project, but still decreased code duplication quite a bit.

-- We gained greater understanding of the project and furthered our teamwork by going through the code together and discussing how we would refactor the code together before we began.
+- We gained greater understanding of the project and furthered our teamwork by going through the code and discussing how we would refactor it together before we began.

 - It has been an interesting and educational experience to start working on a project of which you have no prior knowledge and learn its codebase from scratch.
 Interestingly enough, even though the project was huge and very complex, we managed quite well.

-- We've improved our report writing by reviewing each other's writing on GitHub.

-- We've learned about UML diagrams.
+- We practiced our writing as this assignment was very heavy on the report writing.
+In addition it was interesting to write about code in this manner.

 - Like in every assignment in this course, we would say we have learned more about Git.